peteroupc/peteroupc.github.io/graphics.md

 [^9]: The Neo Geo (1990) has only one 2-D layer; the rest of the visuals are sprites drawn below that layer.

-[^10]: Translucent pixels enable _alpha blending_ techniques (the mixing of one image with another).
+[^10]: Translucent pixels enable _alpha blending_ techniques (the mixing of one image with another), also known as [**_compositing_**](https://ciechanow.ski/alpha-compositing/).
 But alpha blending was “relatively new to PC games” at the time of _Quake_’s launch in 1996, according to Abrash (1997), and is practically not discussed at all in McCornack et al. (1995).
 Only images with opaque and/or transparent pixels tended to be supported in early-1990s video games.

-[^11]: This drawing can be done in many ways: for example, by designating pixels with a given label, say, 0, as transparent, or designating pixels that are the same as the upper-left pixel as transparent \[Rodent 1994\], or preparing a two-color mask identifying the pixels to be drawn \[Gery 1992\].
+[^11]: This drawing can be done in many ways: for example, by designating pixels with a given label, say, 0, as transparent (in a process also known as _chroma keying_), or designating pixels that are the same as the upper-left pixel as transparent \[Rodent 1994\], or preparing a two-color mask identifying the pixels to be drawn \[Gery 1992\].

 [^12]: Standard MIDI files should be played back using a cross-platform open-source software synthesizer (see section "Building a Public-Domain music synthesis library and instrument banks"), using either FM or wave-table synthesis; most modern PCs no longer come with hardware synthesizers.
 I note that it's possible to write an FM software synthesizer supporting every MIDI instrument in less than a million bytes of code.<br>Standard MIDI files organize MIDI commands into up to 16 _channels_, each occupied by at most one "instrument" at a time.
 Under MPC Level 1, the first ten channels were intended for high-end synthesizers (where the tenth is percussion); the thirteenth through sixteenth, for low-end ones (sixteenth is percussion), and the nonpercussion channels were arranged in decreasing order of importance.
 This convention was abandoned with the rise in support for the General MIDI System level 1 (see Microsoft Knowledge Base article Q141087, "DOCERR: MarkMIDI Utility Not Provided in Win32 SDK", 1995): now all 16 channels are supported (with only the tenth for percussion) and need not be arranged by importance.